VaguelyElectric/obsidian-explorer-colors/README.md

 - An option to set a color for any file or folder by right-clicking on in item in the Obsidian Explorer and selecting `Set X Color` from the context menu.
 - Ability to toggle cascading colors on/off for each item tree.
   - Regardless of this choice, a child item with its own color set will always render that color.
+- Ability to set the default color for the picker when setting to new files or folders.

 ## Upcoming
 These are a few features that I would like to add in the future:

 - Option to add/remove colors from a list of favorites for quick access.
-- Ability to set a default color for new files and folders in plugin settings.

 If you have any feature requests or suggestions, please feel free to open an issue or preferably, a pull request.